Agadu: Production

 The film was shot within a month in Kodaikanal.

-Release
+Release and reception

 The film was released on 22 October 2021 across theatres in Tamil Nadu.
 Maalai Malar's critic gave the film a positive review, citing it was "interesting".
 New Cinema Express gave the film a middling review, rating it 2.5 out of 5.
-A critic from News Today wrote "Agadu joins the list of crime thrillers in Tamil cinema that is engaging in part", while a reviewer from Chennaivision noted "overall, the movie keeps the audience engaged."
+A critic from News Today wrote "Agadu joins the list of crime thrillers in Tamil cinema that is engaging in part", while a reviewer from Chennaivision noted "overall, the movie keeps the audience engaged".